Classic Costa Rica

 - Boat trip on the Rio Tarcoles

-- All tour-based tips (inc. lodges, driver, local guides) & taxes
+- All excursions, entry fees to parks, tour-based tips (including lodges, driver, local guides) and taxes

 - NO hidden extras

-Insurance, airport snacks/meals, drinks & other items of a personal nature
+International flights, insurance, airport snacks/meals, drinks and other items of a personal nature.

-- Friendly, compact Central American country that’s positively brimming with brilliant birding
+- Compact Central American country that is positively brimming with brilliant birding

-- 400+ species on a journey from Caribbean and Pacific coasts to cloud-forested volcanoes
+- 400+ species are possible on a journey from the Caribbean and Pacific coasts to cloud-forested volcanoes.

-- Great Curassow, Sunbittern, Great Green and Scarlet Macaws, Resplendent Quetzal, Large-footed Finch
+- Possibilities include Great Curassow, Sunbittern, Great Green and Scarlet Macaws, Resplendent Quetzal and Large-footed Finch.

 - More than 30 species of hummingbird to enjoy, including Fiery-throated and the delightful Snowcap

-- Forest mammals to look for include sloths, Mantled Howler, Kinkajou and Tent-making Bat
+- Forest mammals to look for include two sloths, Mantled Howler, Kinkajou, Tent-making Bat.

 - Mangrove boat trip on Rio Tarcoles